schuchert/schuchert.github.io/_posts/2020-01-14-FirstThingINoticedFromDailyMeditation.md

 I started learning another form with Rick around 2 - 3 years ago.
 It is called [Liuhebafa](https://en.wikipedia.org/wiki/Liuhebafa), and when I started its practice, I was drawn to its aesthetic compared Tai Chi.
-Where Tai Chi feel more martial in how it is expressed, Liuhebafa feels more expansive.
-Many principles I learned from Tae Kwon Do directly apply to Tai Chi (the reverse is true).
-But while in every move of Liuhebafa there is a martial intent, how I've been taught to express it both seems, and feels more circular.
+Where Tai Chi feels more martial in how I've been taught to expresse it, Liuhebafa feels more expansive; How I've been taught to express it both seems, and feels more circular, and more expressive.

 In my probably failing memory, it took me 1.5 years to memorize the first 3/4ths of the form.
 From about 50% to 75% felt like it was taking exponentially longer.
 I remember weeks when I was not able to